glyn/ipc-channel/README.md

 ## Implementation overview

-`ipc-channel` is implemented in terms of native IPC primitives: file descriptor passing over Unix sockets on Unix variants, Mach ports on macOS, and named pipes on Windows.
+`ipc-channel` is implemented in terms of native IPC primitives: file descriptor passing over Unix sockets on Unix variants and named pipes on Windows.

-One-shot server names are implemented as a file system path (for Unix variants, with the file system path bound to the socket) or other kinds of generated names on macOS and Windows.
+One-shot server names are implemented as a file system path (for Unix variants, with the file system path bound to the socket) or another kind of generated name on Windows.

 ## Major missing features